blackboard/anthologydevdocs/docs/blackboard/uef/tutorials/tutorials.md

 ### Notice

 Before releasing a UEF integration, that uses the UEF Premium APIs, to production you will be required to meet a certain level of Blackboard Partnership.
-See [Become a Blackboard Partner](../../../../partners/become-a-partner.md).
+See [Become an Anthology Partner](../../../partners/become-a-partner.md).